Looking After Your Lay-Z-Spa In Winter

 Finally, storing the liner on a wooden pallet in your garage or shed creates a barrier from the floor and protects it from spillages, flooding or mice trying to burrow inside it.
 The tarpaulin needs to be as airtight as possible around the liner.

-Remember, if you’re keeping your Lay-Z-Spa set-up, your Lay-Z-Spa should not be left out in temperatures lower than 4◦C (40F).
+Remember, if you’re keeping your Lay-Z-Spa set-up, it should not be left out unused in temperatures lower than 4°C.

-We hope you find our guide helpful and if you take all of these precautions, your Lay-Z-Spa will last longer and save you work when you take it out of storage next spring!
-If you have any more questions about packing away or handling your Lay-Z-Spa over winter please feel free to contact the Aftersales Team - they’re happy to help!
+We hope you find this guide helpful and if you take all of these precautions, your Lay-Z-Spa will last longer and save you work when you take it out of storage next spring!